RHEcosystemAppEng/backstage-sample-plugin/README.md

 * Following this change reflect the name accordingly in the AppengGHReposComponent.test.tsx and index.ts.

-* In the `ExampleComponent/ExampleComponent.tsx` file replace line #33 from <ExampleFetchComponent /> to <AppengGHReposComponent />.
+* In the `ExampleComponent/ExampleComponent.tsx` file replace line #33 from "\<ExampleFetchComponent />" to "\<AppengGHReposComponent />".
 Correspondigly update import statement at the top.

 ### Ensure AppengGHReposComponent is now being used
 * When you navigate to http://localhost:3000/appeng-gh-repos you should see our AppengReposComponent showing "appeng@example.com" email.